cancervariants/gene-normalization/docs/source/search_endpoints.rst

 The Gene Normalizer provides three different search modes:

  * **/search**: for each source, find the record or records that best match the given search string.
  * **/normalize**: find the normalized concept that best matches the given search string.
 Return a merged record that incorporates data from all associated records from each source.
+See :ref:`build_normalization` for more information.
  * **/normalize_unmerged**: find the normalized concept that best matches the given search string.
 Return each source record associated with that normalized concept.

 Match types
 -----------